St Michael's Mount Tramway: Gauge

-Modern times
+Current usage

 In 2018, the tramway was reported as being "still in regular use, perhaps not every day".
 However, the National Trust, which acts as the island's custodian, is said to "prohibit visitors from seeing it", though it is mentioned in the Trust's publicity.
 The only part readily accessible to the public is the disused last few feet, ending at the harbourside wall, in which a pair of wooden buffer stops is embedded.